vital-information-resource-under-siege/PWN-Challenges/hackim-goa23/README.md

 ## Hack the Hash

-<b>We are given a 32 Bit ELF Binary that is linked with libc version equal or higher than 2.34 .So we have to patch it if we have lower libc versions </b>
+<b>We are given a 32 Bit ELF Binary that is linked with libc version equal or higher than 2.34 .So we have to patch it if we have lower libc versions and some more library files for the SHA-1 operation in the challenge</b>

 To be honest, with all those dependencies and being the only 32 bit than other and also provided libc was broken .
 So it was hard time setting up the challenge.